 EAR SEEDS

-Ear acupressure involves the placement of pellets, seeds, or tacks on specific points on the ear to prevent or treat disease and/or pain.
-Ear acupressure may be used as an adjunct to body acupuncture treatment, used to enhance and prolong the effects of body acupuncture, or used alone as the primary form of treatment.
+Ear acupressure involves the placement of pellets or seeds on specific points on the ear to prevent or treat disease and/or pain.
+Ear acupressure may be used as an adjunct to body acupuncture treatment, used to enhance and prolong the effects of body acupuncture, or used alone as the primary form of treatment for minor problems.
+They are also a good option for people who have experienced relief from a course of acupuncture treatment and are seeking to maintain the results that they have achieved.
+It is important to note, however, that ear seeds are rarely sufficient as a stand-alone treatment for health concerns of a moderate or severe nature.

 Conditions that respond well to ear seeds include: